I had read about a great informal church in Quito and it is known as the English Fellowship Church.

-But what I liked most was meeting this lovely bunch of ladies.
+What I liked most was meeting the lovely ladies in the local market.
 Although we do not speak their language, they were warm and caring.

-They refused to accept money for the photo.
-Their gentleman friend and the ladies all joined us in a good laugh.
+They refused to accept money for the photo we take with them.
+Their gentleman friend and the ladies all joined us with a good laugh.
 My son threw his arm around one lady.

 We felt like we had made new friends.
 They never asked us to buy a thing.
 It so changed my perspective on indigenous people here in Quito.

-The day ended in a huge hailstorm.
-So we headed back to our hotel.
-We enjoyed some pool, and a glass of red wine and what we call “family time”.
+This Sunday day ended in a huge hailstorm, so we headed back to our hotel.
+We enjoyed a game of eight-ball/snooker/pool, dinner and for me a lovely glass of red wine.

 To me, Quito and Ecuador feel so much more relaxed (and safer) than Colombia.
-As the candles flickered and the music played, I realised how much I am enjoying my time here.
+As the candles flickered and the music played, I realized how much I am enjoying my time here.